MALTA (EU) RESIDENCY & CITIZENSHIP

 Because Malta allows dual citizenship, most applicants retain the citizenship of their home country in addition to receiving a second passport from Malta (EU).
 There is no requirement for Malta citizens to live in Malta once citizenship has been received.
 The Malta passport is rated as one of the most valuable passports in the world.

 The benefits of Malta citizenship include permanent rights, privileges, and protections.
 Because Malta is a member of the European Union, Malta citizenship also allows applicants to live, work, and retire in all other EU member countries.
+Malta citizenship isn’t just a travel document - it’s a long-term investment in global mobility, legacy planning, and lifestyle optimization.

 Benefits of Malta citizenship include: